akka/akka/akka-docs/rst/scala/cluster-singleton.rst

 This can change when removing that member from the cluster.
 Be aware that there is a short time period when there is no active singleton during the hand-over process.

-The cluster failure detector will notice when oldest node becomes unreachable due to things like JVM crash, hard shut down, or network failure.
-Then a new oldest node will take over and a new singleton actor is created.
-For these failure scenarios there will not be a graceful hand-over, but more than one active singletons is prevented by all reasonable means.
-Some corner cases are eventually resolved by configurable timeouts.
+When the node hosting the singleton is downed or exits gracefully, then the new oldest node will take over and a new singleton actor is created.
+Please note that although the cluster failure detector will notice when oldest node becomes unreachable due to things like JVM crash, hard shut down, or network failure for these failure scenarios the node stays in the unreachable state until it is downed.
+Starting more than one active singletons is prevented by all reasonable means however using a naive downing strategy (such as the auto-downing feature) will cause muiltple singletons to be started if a network partition occurs.
+This is the so called split-brain scenario.
+Therefore auto-downing should not be used together with cluster singletons in production.

 You can access the singleton actor by using the provided ``akka.cluster.singleton.ClusterSingletonProxy``, which will route all messages to the current instance of the singleton.
 The proxy will keep track of